emilwidlund/wire/README.md

 ### What is Wire?

-Wire is a TypeScript framework designed to shuffle data in a unidirectional way.
+Wire is a TypeScript framework designed to shuffle data in a blazing fast, reactive & unidirectional way.
 It is primarily built to abstract data-flow in Node/Graph Editors & Visual Programming tools.

 #### Nodes